PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![20-cell handheld soil blocker](https://www.johnnyseeds.com/dw/image/v2/BJGJ_PRD/on/demandware.static/-/Sites-jss-master/default/dwd81f175d/images/products/tools/09528_01_20blockmkr.jpg?sw=800&sh=800 "Image source: Johnny's Selected Seeds")

-If the gardener on your list hasn't given it a go yet why not introduce them to [the benefits of soil blocking](https://blog.planter.garden/posts/revolutionize-your-seed-starting-with-soil-blocking/) for starting seeds?
+If the gardener on your list hasn't given it a go yet, they're sure to appreciate being introduced to [the benefits of soil blocking](https://blog.planter.garden/posts/revolutionize-your-seed-starting-with-soil-blocking/).
 Soil blocking is space-efficient, can help reduce plastic use, and encourages healthy well-rooted seedlings.
 To get started the [20-cell handheld soil blocker](https://www.johnnyseeds.com/tools-supplies/seed-starting-supplies/soil-blocking/20-cell-handheld-soil-blocker-9528.html)* is great for starting smaller seeds.
 For potting up the smaller blocks or for starting larger seeds the [4-cell handheld blocker](https://www.johnnyseeds.com/tools-supplies/seed-starting-supplies/soil-blocking/4-cell-handheld-soil-blocker-7862.html) (or better yet pick up both!)

 *\*At the time of writing, the 20-cell handheld soil blocker at Johnny's seeds is less expensive but backordered.
 Lee Valley has a [similar blocker](https://www.leevalley.com/en-us/shop/garden/planting/propagation/seed-starting/69004-soil-cube-mold) that is slightly more expensive but appears to be in stock.*